IamoBin2162/IamoBin2162.github.io/README.md

     never shit = nothing
     # a variable which, it will NOT be used, so: 'puts shit' has Error

+    let 🌑 = "Moon"
+    # a variable which will be saved on STACK dict
+    # NOTICE: this is let, and is diffrent with lit

 # NOTICE
 When i was writing this file (REDAME), i did NOT write concepts by the degree of importance!
 I just wrote them wherever i was at the file (README)